 The threat of the Jacobites

-Between 1745–1746 the Jacobite Rising was the last attempt by the Stuart dynasty to regain the thrones of Scotland, England, and Wales from the Hanoverians.
-Fort George was intended as the main garrison fortress in the Scottish Highlands and was named after George II.
-It was one of the ruthless measures introduced by the government to suppress Jacobite ambitions after the nearby Battle of Culloden.
-In 1747 Colonel William Skinner, the King’s Military Engineer for North Britain, let a contract to rebuild the fortress at a new location.
+Between 1745–1746, the Jacobite Rising was the last attempt by the Stuart dynasty to regain the thrones of Scotland, England, and Wales from the Hanoverians.
+Fort George was intended to be the main garrison fortress in the Scottish Highlands and was named after George II.
+It was one of the ruthless measures by the government to suppress Jacobite ambitions after the nearby Battle of Culloden.
+In 1747, Colonel William Skinner, the King’s Military Engineer for North Britain, let a contract to rebuild the fortress at a new location.

 Still an active army base